dhaneshragu/i-SLR/README.md

     <img src=https://github.com/dhaneshragu/i-SLR/assets/95169037/f2400d46-b302-450e-80a1-6abb6ea857cb width=200px>
 </p>

-I-SLR is a Machine learning powered webapp aimed at recognizing Indian and American Sign Language signs, to help the normal people who are learning sign language to test their skills.
+i-SLR is a Machine learning powered webapp aimed at recognizing Indian and American Sign Language signs, to help the normal people who are learning sign language to test their skills.

 This app can currently recognize 250 American Signs and 64 Indian Sign Signs.